academictorrents/academictorrents-docs/docs/faq.md

 ## People cannot connect to your server

-For the best mirroring/seeding performance the port that your BitTorrent client is listening on should be accessible from the internet.
-Often this requires allowing a port in a firewall or port forwarding in a router.
+To ensure optimal mirroring/seeding performance, it is important that the port your BitTorrent client is listening on is accessible from the internet.
+This may require allowing a port in a firewall or setting up port forwarding in a router.

-On the Technical tab of the Details page you see if the tracker thinks the port of your client is open.
-In the `Connect` column it will say `Yes` if the tracker can connect to the port.
+You can check if the tracker can connect to your client's port by looking at the `Connect` column on the Technical tab of the Details page.
+If it says `Yes`, the tracker can successfully connect to the port.

 You can verify this yourself from a computer outside of your network with the following command: